pushpakninave/spring-quiz/README.md

 # spring-quiz
 A quiz backend with rest

-Why I used GenerationType-> SEQUENCE instead of IDENTITY
+> Why I used GenerationType-> SEQUENCE instead of IDENTITY ?

+> About update and delete methods in questionController ?